 - DAG vacancies will be advertised through key networks and organisations in the disability community.

 - Applications should be sent to the Inclusive Communities Coordinator.
 Applications will consist of a covering letter, C.V. (curriculum vitae), and a letter of support from within the disability sector.

-- Once new DAG members have been appointed, future vacancies will be interviewed for and appointed by, an appointments sub-committee from the DAG itself, with staff.
+- Vacancies will be interviewed for and appointed by, an appointments sub-committee from the DAG itself, with Council staff.